 - a.
 The timing, direction, and phasing of growth infrastructure should consider borrowing costs, and ongoing operating and lifecycle costs of maintaining new infrastructure. - b.
 The City shall endeavor to achieve a "growth pays for growth" model to limit the financial impact of growth infrastructure on existing tax and rate payers. - c.
-Development Charges shall be reviewed and updated periodically to align with updated capital plans to support growth.
+Development Charges shall be reviewed and updated periodically as per the capital plans to support growth.